GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 We offer free, half-day training classes for federal agencies.
 All of our classes are based on the [Federal Plain Language Guidelines]({{ site.baseurl }}/guidelines/) and involve interactive writing exercises.

+In light of OPM guidance and increasing concerns about COVID-19 (coronavirus), we are suspending accepting training requests.

 ## Class descriptions

 ### Principles of plain language